 This case-study shows how one such kitchen island has evolved from a series of simple sketches to the finished article in Artichoke’s workshop.

 The brief was to design a kitchen with a period feel that met the needs of a modern family.
 The house is a captivating Grade II listed house set in National Trust parkland near Alderley Edge in Cheshire, with owners keen to re-introduce some high quality period detail back into the house, as well as practical modern features like a grand kitchen island.

 Once the concept is proven, the general intent drawings of the grand kitchen island are prepared, showing turning detail, period moulding detail and interior layouts of the drawers.
 At this stage we are drawing to scale.

 Artichoke’s design team often deploys CGI (Computer Generated Images) to explore how kitchen furniture works with the rest of the room and the architecture.
-The studies below show the oak kitchen island at the centre alongside other decorative items.
+The studies below show the grand kitchen island carved in oak at the centre alongside other decorative items.
 CGI can be extremely useful in helping clients understand how design impacts their space.